-Study Group 2 should recommend measures to be taken to assure operational performance of all networks (including network management) in order to meet the in-service network performance and OoS.
+Study Group 2 should recommend measures to be taken to assure operational performance of all networks (including network management) in order to meet the in-service network performance and QoS.

-Study Group 2 identifies service and operational requirements, which need the support of network capabilities.
+Study Group 2 identifies service and operational requirements which need the support of network capabilities.

-All Study Groups shall notify Study Group 3 at the earliest opportunity of any development which may have an impact on tariff and accounting principles including the related telecommunication economic and policy issues.
+All study groups shall notify Study Group 3 at the earliest opportunity of any development that may have an impact on tariff and accounting principles, including the related telecommunication economic and policy issues.